 Just want an immediate answer?
 If I had to pick two styles, I’d go with these:

 These are a very thin sock, which means they won’t be best for those who want some cushion.
-It does make them nice for long runs when your feet swell.
+It does make them nice for long runs when your feet swell and are my go to for running all summer long.

 The EcoSox No Shows are a go-to for warm feet thanks to the vented top and because bamboo is thermoregulating!!
-A fancy way of saying it keeps your feet cool when it should and warm when it should (also why I love the Blue Flame E-Tech Thermals).
+A fancy way of saying it keeps your feet cool when it should and warm when it should.

 Ready to give ‘em a try?
 Use code “RunFinish20” for 20% off your EcoSox purchase at check out… your feet are going to thank you. ;-)